Lunafly: 2012: Debut with How Nice Would It Be, Super Hero, Day by Day

 Prior to the release of their first domestic single album on 27 September, on 26 September, Lunafly released their first music video for their song "How Nice Would It Be".
 It was said that Nega Network invested 150 million won (~US$134,078) on their outfits, accessories, hair and makeup styling for the music video, which is considered a lot for a rookie group.
 The debut would only be digital, as they would not have any broadcast activities.
-They had a positive response from netizens, who said that the group was talented, and gave off an image that contrasted with that of typical Kpop groups.
+They had a positive response from netizens, who said they gave off an image that contrasted with that of typical Kpop groups.

 "How Nice Would It Be" reached 1st on Cyworld‘s music chart.

 On 28 September, Lunafly released the music video for the English version of their song "Super Hero".
 They had already released "Super Hero" on iTunes worldwide on 6 September.
-Once again, they received a good response from netizens, who commented on the how good their voices are.
 Shortly after Lunafly announced that they would be holding their first solo concert in Japan.

 After announcing that they were gearing up for their second digital single, Lunafly revealed the single's title to be "Clear Day, Cloudy Day", with a scheduled release date of 5 December.
-This single would be, just like their previous singles, self-composed.
-Without any TV promotions, Lunafly had already made thousands of fans by promoting on iTunes and with live concerts.
+This single would be self-composed.

 On 1 December, the group made their appearance at Tokyo's FM Hall in Japan, where they successfully concluded their first overseas solo live.
 Before proceeding with their performances, Lunafly expressed, "We’re very thankful for being able to hold a solo live concert in Japan just two months after our debut and we’re also very nervous.
 We've prepared a lot."
 They played a total of six songs for their Japanese fans, and also promised to work hard so they could be more active in Japan.

 On 4 December, Lunafly released the music video of second digital single "Clear Day, Cloudy Day".
-This song was, again, self composed by the members.
-Rather than a typical love song, "Clear Day, Cloudy Day" delivers a message of hope to those facing difficulties in the current generation.
-Netizens responded positively, again pointing out the quality of the vocals, and the beauty of the song itself.
-A lot of fans hoped that they would promote live soon, especially overseas Lukies who had the desire to see them live on broadcasting stations.
+This song was self-composed by the members.
+"Clear Day, Cloudy Day" delivers a message of hope to those facing difficulties in the current generation.

 On 9 December, Lunafly released the music video for the English version of their song "Day By Day".
-The song once again displayed the group's talents, as it was composed by the members themselves.
+The song was composed by the members themselves.
 "Day By Day" was available on iTunes worldwide a day after the release of the video.